ZhiGroup/pytorch_ehr/README.md

-# Predictive Analytics of Risk Onset Electronic Health Records(EHR) using Pytorch Library
+# Predictive Modeling in Electronic Health Records(EHR) using Pytorch
 *****************

 **Overview**

-In order to predict the current and future states of patients, we have built multiple models on electronic health records (EHRs) which contain histories of patients' diagnoses, medications, and other various events.This project develops and combines multiple predictive models, including Vanilla RNN, GRU, LSTM, Bidirectional RNN, Bidirectional GRU, Bidirectional LSTM, Dilated RNN, Dilated GRU, Dilated LSTM, QRNN, T-LSTM, GRU-Logistic Regression(GRU-LR), LR with embedding, plain LR, Random Forest to analyze and predict clinical performaces.
+Although there are plenty of repos on vision and NLP models, there are very limited repos on EHR using deep learning that we can find.
+Here we open source our repo, implementing data preprocessing, data loading, and a zoo of common RNN models.
+The main goal is to lower the bar of entering this field for researchers.
+We are not claiming any state-of-the-art performance, though our models are quite competitive (a paper describing our work will be available soon).

-* Cerner EHR: derived from > 600 Cerner implementation throughout the United States; contains clinical information for over 50 million unique patients with > 10 years of records.
-In total there are more than 110 million patient visits (encounters), 15815 unique medical codes.
-Detailed info see Data Description below;
+Based on existing works (e.g., Dr. AI and RETAIN), we represent electronic health records (EHRs) using the pickled list of list of list, which contain histories of patients' diagnoses, medications, and other various events.
+We integrated all relevant information of a patient's history, allowing easy subsetting.

-* Note: If you don't want to use our models, you can use it as a standalone to process data specified in Data Description: basically multi-level list data in pickles;
+Currently, this repo include the following predictive models: Vanilla RNN, GRU, LSTM, Bidirectional RNN, Bidirectional GRU, Bidirectional LSTM, Dilated RNN, Dilated GRU, Dilated LSTM, QRNN, T-LSTM, GRU-Logistic Regression(GRU-LR), LR with embedding, plain LR, Random Forest to analyze and predict clinical performaces.

 **Folder Organization**
 * ehr_pytorch: main folder with modularized components: